lbliii/emdashCSS/content/test-doc.md

 Pachyderm's voice in documentation should consistently convey a personality that is friendly, knowledgeable, and empathetic.

-The tone of voice may vary depending on the type of content-wrapperbeing written.
+The tone of voice may vary depending on the type of being written.
 For example, a danger notice may use an urgent and serious tone while a tutorial may use an energetic and instructive tone.
 Make sure the tone of your documentation aligns with the content.
 If you aren't sure what tone to convey, ask yourself: "What is the reader likely feeling when presented this content?
 Why are they here?" and adjust your language to the most appropriate tone.

 ---

 ## Language & Grammar

-The following guidelines are to be followed loosely; use your best judgment when approaching content-wrapper-- there are always exceptions.
+The following guidelines are to be followed loosely; use your best judgment when approaching -- there are always exceptions.

 ### Use Active Voice